 | Model Y Performance (AWD) | $58,880.00 | 308 Miles |

 Tesla has transitioned its driver-assistance software to a recurring revenue model.
+A monthly subscription is $99 per month.
+An annual subscription: $999 per year.

 As of early 2026, operating a driverless Tesla Model Y (without a human safety driver) in Arizona requires adherence to specific state laws focused on autonomous vehicle self- certification, safety documentation, and insurance.
 While Tesla has secured approvals for TNC (ridesharing) services and testing with safety drivers, full, public driverless operation requires meeting stringent Arizona Department of Transportation (ADOT) requirements.